Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 Pincher's Pro Tip

 Upgrading to a premium plan doesn't always double your cost.
-In many cases, the jump from basic to premium is only $10–$20/month — but it can mean thousands of dollars more in potential coverage per claim.
-Compare plans carefully using our home warranty plans comparison guide.
+In many cases, the jump from basic to premium is only $10 to $20 per month, but it can mean thousands of dollars more in potential coverage per claim.
+Compare options carefully with our home warranty cost guide.

 For a deeper look at what HVAC-specific limits look like across providers, check out our home warranty HVAC coverage guide.